 Hi!
 My name is Enrico Campidoglio.
 I’m a programmer, speaker and author with a strong passion for quality and good old-fashioned knowledge sharing.

-As of late 2017, I work as a freelance teacher and mentor helping teams develop software better.
+As of late 2017, I work as a freelance programmer, teacher and mentor helping teams develop software better.
 If you think I can help you, I'd love to hear from you.

-Let me start with an interesting fact about me: I've been a scout for almost 10 years of my life.
+Let me start by telling you an interesting fact about me: I've been a scout for almost 10 years of my life.
 It was between age 9 and 19, so pretty much my formative years.
 In retrospect, it was a great experience, even though I didn't always think of it that way at the time.
 Anyway, you may have heard of Lord Robert Baden-Powell — he was a lieutenant general in the British Army who, in 1907, founded the Scouting movement based on the motto "Be Prepared".
 And being prepared is exactly what they teach you at the scouts.